Andie Ashdown

 Profile photo of Andie Ashdown

-Andie is currently a Trainee Psychological Wellbeing Practitioner studying at UCL and an aspiring clinical psychologist.
-She has also completed a BSc in Psychology at the University of Manchester for which she achieved first-class honours, and an MSc in Clinical Mental Health Sciences at UCL.
-Her interests include the mental wellbeing of ethnic minorities, particularly those from mixed-race backgrounds, LGBTQ+ and Virtual Reality (VR).
+Andie is currently training as a Clinical Psychologist at the University of Oxford.
+She previously worked as a Psychological Wellbeing Practitioner and completed a BSc in Psychology at the University of Manchester, graduating with first-class honours, as well as an MSc in Clinical Mental Health Sciences at UCL.
+Her research and clinical interests include the mental health of ethnic minority communities—particularly individuals from mixed-race backgrounds—the accessibility of mental health services, and eating disorders.

 Website